 Hungarian has many ways of expressing gratitude.
 The easiest way to write a thank you card (köszönetkártya) is to focus on who you’re addressing and why.

 It doesn’t always have to be very specific.
 The most general and formulaic way of expressing your gratitude in Hungarian is to just write «köszönet mindenért» (thank you for everything).
-This works well if you don’t want to get into too many written details.
+This works well if you don’t want to get into too many details.

 There are a lot of ways you can wish someone a happy birthday. «Boldog születésnapot» (happy birthday), «boldog szülinapot» (happy birthday) work equally well.